Ro 8:19 For the earnest expectation of the creature waiteth for the manifestation of the sons of God.

 21 Because the creature itself also shall be delivered from the bondage of corruption into the glorious liberty of the children of God.

 In the previous article I gave a definition for the Greek word translated vanity in Romans 8:20, from a Greek and Hebrew Interlinear I download from the Internet.
 Part of that definition is “transientness; morally”, and I cited Apostle Paul in Romans 7:18-21, to show that mankind, including the body of Christ is saddled with temporary and short lived morality.
 I have plenty of time to mull over the scripture verses and these verses give us a peek at the methodology God employs in His strange work in the world, Isa 28:21.
 Short lived morality is ultimately the cause of much suffering, pain and evil in the world.
 Eve and then Adam certainly exhibited short lived morality in the Garden of Eden when they both ate the fruit.
 Both knew that God prohibited eating the fruit of the knowledge of good and evil and that there were consequences involved with that action.
-So due to vanity, Eve and then Adam disobeyed.
+But one might also point out that since they did not have the knowledge of good and evil, did they have the capacity to know that their actions were wrong?
+Was it due to vanity that Eve and then Adam disobeyed?
 God clearly states He created evil in Isa 45:7 and also states that the knowledge of good and evil is characteristic of both Himself and the Word of God, and that the possession of the knowledge of good and evil made man as one of them.